jadonk/make-things-book/Failure.md

 I'd like to walk you through a somewhat established diagnosis of technological failure, but bridge you into more of an open discussion with an ethical frameing.
 While we can diagnose typical sources of failure, we can easily keep this diagnosis in purely scientific terms and fail to identify axiomatic assumptions.
 Diving deeper into why we care about technology, and what it should be doing, and for whom, provides a backdrop for a more meaningful classroom discussion into questions that can only reasonably be answered by each student themselves.

 I would encourage long discussion before rounding back to some suggestions I have for potential exercises that might help avoid technological failure.
+These are opinionated exercises against these identified causes from my perspective, but they should only be seen as illustrative.
+Finally, I will close with some additional ideas about empowering students to further guide this on-going collaboration between student, instructor and engaged topic-matter experts.

 ## A Diagnosis of Failure